Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance

 Our stated objective then is the quantitative evaluation and calibration of non-Markovianity of several non-Markovian reservoirs by means of QSD.
 In view of the diversity of expressions for the QSD, inevitably an additional component has been injected into our task, namely, the comparative analysis of various QSD measures.
-Specifically, since the value of DNM does depend on the particular QSD measure, it is important to know whether and to what extend the classification of various reservoirs in terms of DNM is independent of the QSD measure employed.
+Specifically, since the NM does depend on the particular QSD measure, it is important to know whether and to what extend the classification of various reservoirs in terms of NM is independent of the QSD measure employed.
 And this completes the road map of our present project.

 In the next session, we review various QSD measures, their properties and the modifications necessary in order to accommodate issues pertaining to open systems.
 In section III we describe the theoretical approach to our problem in terms of the time-dependent Schr{\"o}dinger’s equations of motion in Laplace space, from which one can obtain even closed form solutions for the judiciously transformed amplitudes, for chains of arbitrary length, as well as arbitrary initial conditions, within the single-excitation subspace.
 Using the amplitudes of the chain sites, we construct the density matrices necessary for the calculation of the various QSD measures.
 In section IV we present the results of our study while in section V we provide an overview as well as some concluding remarks related to our work.